 General account overview in the ad manager

-When you go to the Facebook Ad Manager, the dashboard gives you an overview of your account.
-There you can already see some interesting key figures.
+If you open the Facebook Ads Manager, you get an overview of your account in the dashboard.
+There you can already see some interesting metrics.

-However, the KPIs listed there refer to all campaigns you have created within your advertising account.
-For a period of your choice you can see the reach, the amount spent, the impressions and the link clicks of the campaign.
+However, the KPIs listed there refer to all campaigns that you have created within your advertising account.
+For a period of your choice, you can see the reach, the amount spent, the impressions and the link clicks of the campaign, among other things.

-You will also find statistics on it site - for example, on age, gender and locations.
+In addition, you will also find statistics on this site - for example, on age, gender and locations.

 However, these are of course only general KPIs for your advertising account.
-However, if you would like to view the KPIs of your Facebook Ads campaigns in detail, you will need to access them in the "Ads" level.
+If you want to see the metrics of your Facebook Ads campaigns in detail, you have to access them in the "Ads" level.

-I have summarized below which key figures or KPIs you should keep an eye on and what they mean.
-Let's get started!
+Which key figures or KPIs you should keep an eye on and what they mean, I have summarized below.
+Let's go!

 The 9 most important Facebook Ads KPIs at a glance